-An emerging trend in the chemical industry is the development of new processes for producing specialist materials, such as plastics, lightweight metal alloys and nano-materials, for a wide variety of industrial and consumer applications.
-This course covers these areas and is designed to provide you with the skills for a successful career in the chemical, materials and related industries.
+An emerging trend in the chemical industry is the development of new processes for producing specialist materials, such as plastics, lightweight metal alloys and nanomaterials, for a wide variety of industrial and consumer applications.
+This degree course covers all these areas and is designed to provide you with the skills necessary for a successful career in the chemical, materials and related industries.

 Industrial placements: Yes

 Course duration: 3, 4 or 5 years depending on option taken.

 Course fees: UK/EU: £9,000; International: £18,500

 Information about living expenses and financial support can be found on the University's website.

 Scholarships: Scholarships worth up to £8,000 available.

 Accreditation: This course is accredited by the Institution of Chemical Engineers (IChemE) and is recognised by the Engineering Council for the purposes of meeting in full the academic requirement for registration as a Chartered Engineer.

 The table below shows the modules that you will study if you commence your studies in September 2014.
 This information is taken from the University Programme Catalogue, which is a tool designed for current students to select modules.

 If you are looking to start your studies in September 2015 download our 2015 brochure to give you a flavour of what you will study along with the information above.
 Our courses have a modular structure where you will be required to study 120 credits per year.
 A standard module is typically worth 10 or 20 credits.